pygamelib/pygamelib/README_HACKTOBERFEST.md

 Everyone with an interest in game development and terminal based games.
 Mostly it is supposed to be a library that can be used by novice programers but also provides fun stuff as they grow as developers.

+I use it in my Kids Coding Class with kids from age 6 to age 16.

 ### Who can contributes?

 Everyone, just try to pick an issue that is related to your level.